- Location: Louisiana

 - During the hours between sunset and sunrise.

-- When visibility is reduced to 500 feet or less due to poor weather conditions.
+- When visibility is reduced due to poor weather conditions.

 - While your windshield wipers are in continuous use.